What is Fraternity Recruitment?

 The Last Step

-After attending many chapter events and getting to know different members from many organizations they may present you with a formal invitation to join their brotherhood called a bid to membership, or bid for short.
+After attending many chapter events and getting to know different members from many organizations they may present you with a formal invitation to join their brotherhood called a bid to membership.
 It is important to note that a potential new member may receive one bid, several bids, or they may not receive a bid to membership.
-If a bid is extended to you, it is up to you to make sure you ask the chapter about membership expectations and bid acceptance timelines.
-You want to make sure you have all the information you need to decide if you will accept a bid to membership.
-After accepting a bid to membership, individual chapters facilitate new member education.
+If a bid is extended to you it is up to you to make sure you ask the chapter about membership expectations and bid acceptance timelines.
+After accepting a bid to membership, individual chapters facilitate a new member education process.

 Colorado State University, the Office of Fraternity & Sorority Life, and the Interfraternity Council want every potential new member to have a positive and safe recruitment and affiliation experience.
 If you experience something that makes you uncomfortable at any point, please reach out to the Office of Fraternity & Sorority Life or the Interfraternity Council.